-Service area Description of service areas 2021/22 Budget \$'000 2022/23 Budget \$'000 Accounting Provides financial services internally to all staff, department Ехр 987 1,018 Services Rev 50 50 services in the form of information to government and the community and specific services to Wimmera Development Association and the Wimmera Regional Library Board.
+Service area Description of service areas 2021/22 Budget \$'000 2022/23 Budget \$'000 Accounting Provides financial services internally to all staff, department Ехр 987 1,018 Services managers, project leaders, Council, plus delivers external Rev 50 50 services in the form of information to government and the community and specific services to Wimmera Development Association and the Wimmera Regional Library Board.
 NET 937 968 Community Responsible for three key areas: Advocacy and grant seeking, Ехр 436 515 Relations and media and communications and community engagement.
-Rev - - Advocacy NET 436 515 General Provides treasury management including additional borrowings Ехр 363 230 Revenue and interest repayments Rev - - NET 363 230 Governance & This service manages and facilitates Council's governance Ехр 2,206 2,258 Leadership services, the implementation of Council decisions and policies, Rev 110 117 • and compliance with legislative requirements.
+Rev - - Advocacy Advocacy 436 515 General Provides treasury management including additional borrowings Ехр 363 230 Revenue and interest repayments Rev - - , NET 363 230 Governance & This service manages and facilitates Council's governance Ехр 2,206 2,258 Leadership services, the implementation of Council decisions and policies, Rev 110 117 and compliance with legislative requirements.
 This also includes NET 2,096 2,141 the Customer Service, the management of Council's property portfolio (including Leases/Licenses & land sales/purchases), Records Management, the office of the Mayor and Councillors, and the office of the Chief Executive.
-Information nformation Provides IT hardware and software systems, IT support services Ехр 981 1,486 Technology to staff, customer services at Horsham and Natimuk and the Rev - 116 Council's Records Management service.
+Information Provides IT hardware and software systems, IT support services Ехр 981 1,486 Technology to staff, customer services at Horsham and Natimuk and the Rev - 116 Council's Records Management service.
 The goal of this service is to provide efficient and effective access to the information needs of staff and the community, and the management of systems that support this whilst at all times keeping secure Council's information assets from accidental or malicious access, modification or destruction.
-NET 981 1,370 Management This service provides management across the areas of finance, IT, Ехр 1,297 1,331 and rates and organisation development Rev 10 10 Administration NET 1,287 1,321 People & This service is responsible for human resources, payroll, OHS, Ехр 1,007 877 Culture risk management, industrial relations and organisational Rev 180 20 noufouropeo finations.
-Doinell also provides comises to three NET 827 857 Revenue evenue Rate collection services encompasses collection of Council Ехр 489 507 Services rateable income which ensures consistency in debt Rev 75 82 management, general rate, municipal and garbage charges.
-Property services encompasses, collection of property valuations, maintaining a strategically focused property 414 425 Net Cost to Co management system. puncil for Theme 5 - Leadership 7,341 7,825
+NET 981 1,370 Management This service provides management across the areas of finance, IT, Ехр 1,297 1,331 and rates and organisation development Rev 10 10 Administration NET 1,287 1,321 People & This service is responsible for human resources, payroll, OHS, Ехр 1,007 877 Culture risk management, industrial relations and organisational Rev 180 20 performance functions.
+Payroll also provides services to three separate Council related entities.
+NET 827 857 Revenue Rate collection services encompasses collection of Council Ехр 489 507 Services rateable income which ensures consistency in debt Rev 75 82 management, general rate, municipal and garbage charges.
+Property services encompasses, collection of property NET 414 425 valuations, maintaining a strategically focused property management system.
+Net Cost to Co uncil for Theme 5 - Leadership 7,341 7,825